 - Purchase and manage 24/7.
 Once you’ve selected a quote & reviewed the policy with your dedicated assistant, you can electronically sign documents to receive instant proof of insurance.
 If you’d rather speak with someone we will connect you with a Dedicated Insurance Assistant to walk you through all the options and answer any questions you might have.
 Once finished, your documents will arrive in the mail and you can manage your policy 24/7 with our ‘My Surex’ login feature.

-- Be highway smart.
-Multi-lane highways moving at high speeds is the norm for Toronto and the surrounding area.
-Before merging onto one of the city’s several highways or expressways — Highway 401, Highway 400, Highway 407, Highway 403, the Don Valley Parkway, the Gardiner Expressway, or the Allen Road Expressway — make sure your vehicle is in good repair, your trip is planned in advance, your GPS navigation device is programmed before you hit the road (if you’re using one), and you’re comfortable driving alongside large semi-trailer trucks.
+- Be highway smart - Multi-lane highways moving at high speeds is the norm for Toronto and the surrounding area.
+Before merging onto one of the city’s several highways or expressways such as the Highway 401, Highway 400, Highway 407, Highway 403, the Don Valley Parkway, the Gardiner Expressway, or the Allen Road Expressway, make sure your vehicle is in good condition, your trip is planned in advance, your GPS navigation device is programmed before you hit the road (if you’re using one), and you’re comfortable driving alongside large semi-trailer trucks.

-- Parking issues.
-As you’d expect, parking is limited in the city of Toronto, especially the closer you get to the downtown core.
+- Parking issues - As you’d expect, parking is limited in the city of Toronto, especially the closer you get to the downtown core.
 If you plan on using on-street parking, look for the road signs informing where you can and cannot park (and for how long).
-If you don’t mind paying for parking (or if can’t find any street spots available), look for Green P parking lots.
-If possible, avoid looking for parking in the downtown altogether.
+If you don’t mind paying for parking (or if you can't find any street spots available), look for Green P parking lots.
+If possible, avoid looking for parking space in the downtown Toronto area altogether.

 - Visit Hight Park Zoo

 - Casa Loma